rahul25mim10035-prog/Digital-literacy-project/README.md

 ---

 ## 🛠️ Tools & Platforms Used
-Canva – for designing infographic
+- Canva – for designing infographic
-GitHub – for project submission and version control Google Forms – for creating digital literacy quiz HackerRank – for coding practice
+- GitHub – for project submission and version control
+- Google Forms – for creating digital literacy quiz
+- HackerRank – for coding practice
-LinkedIn – for professional networking
+- LinkedIn – for professional networking
-Kaggle – for data science practice
+- Kaggle – for data science practice
-Google Docs / MS Word – for report creation
+- Google Docs – for report creation

 ---